-Our client, Terra, was injured in a car accident caused by another driver.
-She was treated for her injuries for six months after the accident and eventually stopped receiving treatment, but her low back pain continued.
+Our client, Terra, was badly injured in a car accident caused by another driver.
+She was treated for her serious back injuries for six months after the accident and eventually stopped receiving treatment, but her low back pain continued.

-Terra resumed medical treatment again approximately two years later, and her doctors later diagnosed her with a permanent low back injury.
+Terra resumed medical treatment again approximately two years later, and her doctors later diagnosed her with facet joint syndrome, a type of permanent low back injury.
 Her past medical expenses exceeded $9,000 and the defendant’s auto insurance carrier was Allstate.

 On the morning of February 14, 2001, 21-year-old Terra was on her way to class at the University of Washington, driving her 1983 Jeep on Brooklyn Avenue in the University District at approximately 30 mph when another driver then pulled out in front of her without yielding the right of way, resulting in a T-bone collision.